aleshaleksey/fansys23/08-spell-list.md

 |Material|Honey|-2(7)
 |Save|WIS|

 **Description**: The target is "charmed".
-In addition it will follow your up to 3 commands as if it was "allied".
-After the completion of each command it may make a WIS save to end the spell.
+In addition it will follow up to 3 commands from the caster, as if it were "allied".
+After the completion of each command, the target may make a WIS save to end the spell.

 **Special**: